-Thai Massage is a spiritual, nurturing, and flowing style of bodywork that takes my clients to a beautiful space for healing and relaxation.
+Thai Yoga is a spiritual, nurturing, and flowing style of bodywork that takes my clients to a beautiful space for healing and relaxation.
 It is a unique experience in that there is constant body contact between myself and my client, but rather than rubbing on muscles, the body is slowly and firmly compressed, pulled, stretched and rocked in order to clear blockages and relieve tension.
 I work with my clients in many positions, including; side-lying, seated, stomach & back while incorporating the use of my thumbs, palms, forearms, elbows, knees, feet as well as body mechanics and body counter-weight to create a graceful balance between movement and stillness.
 Thai sessions are done on a supportive floor mat with my client clothed.
 This allows the body to be in motion and moved into so many postures that cannot be accessed with the limited mobility provided by a massage table.

 “Linda is very professional and the studio is beautiful and relaxing.
 The atmosphere is wonderful.
 Linda is very intuitive and is an expert in her craft.
 My son is very athletic and he just loves the massage therapy.
 He has been able to develop a relationship with Linda and each time he goes, the massages get better and better.
 He is only 16, and he appreciates the fact that in Thai body work, you are comfortably dressed.
 Linda has also done wonders for me a breast cancer survivor.
 The massages are so wonderful and I love the extra time and consideration that Linda gives to you at each and every one of your sessions.
 Well done Linda!!!”
 Christine Lawrence

-Thai massage is ideal for everyone.
+Thai Yoga is ideal for everyone.
 You do not need to be strong or flexible to receive this style of work.
 I use a variety of modalties and bodywork techniques as well as my own personal style to support each individuals needs, limitations, body type and age.
 It appeals to people, and is effective, because I treat you with respect while encouraging you to let go of physical and emotional restrictions and to go beyond your present limitations.
 Clients often report feeling taller, expanded, refreshed, much more aware of thier body.
 It is a great aid in helping with both recovery and maintaining good health.